eviee3008/CostAClaim/README.md

 # CostAClaim
-An application to make analysing the costs for R&amp;D tax credits claim easier.
+An application to make analysing the costs for R&amp;D tax credits claims easier.